supertokens/blog/content/supertokens-2022-year-in-review/index.md

 And that's a wrap!

 2022 was a year of growth and progress for the SuperTokens team.
-We released some amazing movies, hit several growth milestones, and nearly doubled our team size.
+We released some amazing features, hit several growth milestones, and nearly doubled our team size.
 We are thankful to our community for placing their trust in us, and we hope to make 2023 an even better year!